zubinchopra/portaldocs/portal-sdk/generated/portalfx-controls-editor.md

 ```

-1. Now the part can be consumed from an extension by referencing it in the PDL, as in the sample located at `<dir>\Client\V1\Controls\Editor\Editor.pdl` and in the following code.
+1. Now the part can be consumed from an extension by referencing it in the PDL, as in the following code.

  ```xml